-When it comes to education, however, Rhode Island differs from the national pattern.
-Immigrants here are less likely to have either a bachelor's degree or graduate level training than native-born residents.
-Instead, they are considerably more likely to have less than a highschool education: Almost one in three of the state's immigrants fall into that category, compared to 11.0 percent of natives.
-The immigrants who are working in Rhode Island contribute to a wide range of different industries in the state-many of which are growing and important parts of the local economy.
-Foreign-born residents make up more than two in five employees in the state's landscaping industry.
-They also account for 39.3 percent of the state's workers in miscellaneous manufacturing, contributing to Rhode Island's sizeable manufacturing industry, which added \$4.2 billion to the state's GDP in 2014.9 Immigrants also frequently gravitate toward sectors where employers may struggle to find enough interested U.S.-born workers.
-Immigrants in Rhode Island, for instance, make up 59.0 percent of workers in services to buildings and dwellings, an industry that includes exterminators and office cleaning staff.
+The immigrants who are working in New Jersey contribute to a wide range of different industries in the state-many of which are growing and important parts of the local economy.
+Foreign-born residents make up more than half of employees in the state's computer systems design industry.
+They also account for 46.2 percent of the state's workers in home health care, contributing to New Jersey's sizeable healthcare industry, which added more jobs than all the other sectors of New Jersey's economy combined between 1990 and 2014.12 Immigrants also frequently gravitate toward sectors where employers may struggle to find enough interested U.S.-born workers.
+Immigrants in New Jersey, for instance, make up 55.2 percent of workers in private households, an industry that includes maids and housecleaners.

-In recent decades, immigrants have also played an important role in Rhode Island's manufacturing industry.
+In recent decades, immigrants have also played an important role in New Jersey's manufacturing industry.
 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
-One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.10 The almost 131,000 immigrants who were living in the state in 2010 were responsible for creating or preserving more than 6,000 manufacturing jobs.
+One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.13 The more than 1.8 million immigrants who were living in the state in 2010 were responsible for creating or preserving almost 85,000 manufacturing jobs.